[13 Aug 2018] A blog post by Dr. Gabriel Wong

 Credits: American Medical Aesthetics

 Do you suffer from patchy pigmentation on your cheeks or forehead?
 Have you tried many whitening products, lasers and even chemical peels without significant improvement?
-If you do, you may benefit from a new treatment which has been shown to help with your pigmentation problem.
+If you do, you may benefit from a treatment which has been shown to help with your pigmentation problem.

 What’s more, over-the-counter whitening products used to lighten pigmentation show limited results on Melasma, and even topical medications and medical laser treatments can sometimes produce marginal improvements.
 Melasma is also challenging to treat as it tends to recur with time and sun exposure.